desci-labs/nodes/README.md

 This is the React-based frontend for DeSci Nodes.
 It implements a web3-enabled PDF Viewer that is actually a Research Object viewer and has support for editing and viewing IPLD-compliant JSON-LD self-describing linked data objects.
 It implements a frontend resolution of the [DCITE](https://dcite.org) Resolution Scheme.
 It implements blockchain writes for publishing Nodes.

 _Note:_ This repo lives separately at [https://github.com/desci-labs/nodes-web](https://github.com/desci-labs/nodes-web) because it has a different open source license.

-_Note:_ It is assumed that `nodes-web` is a sibling to `nodes` in the folder structure.
-From this root dir `../nodes-web` should exist.
 <br><br>

 ## **nodes-media**